On the Multi-Robber Damage Number: Can one cop protect three vertices?

+First of all, if the robbers never enter $N(v)$ all the vertices in the neighborhood will remain intact and we are done.

-To be more precise, if $s>2$, let $i$ be the first round such that the cop got out of vertex $v$ to catch a robber in round $i-1$ and returned to vertex $v$ in round $i$, and now it is the turn of at most two remaining robbers to move in round $i$.
-If $s=2$, then let $i$ be one.
+Otherwise, assuming $s>2$, let $i$ be the first round such that the following holds: the cop moved from vertex $v$ to catch a robber in round $i-1$ and returned to vertex $v$ in round $i$, at that point there are at most two remaining robbers, and it is their turn to move in round $i$.
+If $s=2$, then let $i=1$.

-We claim that in this exact situation, in round $i$ where the cop has moved (and finds himself in $v$) and the robbers have not yet moved, there are at least three vertices in $N(v)$ which are not yet damaged and which are not currently occupied by a robber.
+We claim that in this exact situation, in round $i$ where the cop has moved (and finds himself on $v$) and the robbers have not yet moved, there are at least three vertices in $N(v)$ which are not yet damaged and which are not currently occupied by a robber.

-Indeed, observe that previous to that point, whenever the cop catches a robber and goes back to $v$, the $k$ robbers that are still not captured can enter at most $2k$ vertices from $N(v)$ in these two rounds.
+Indeed, if $s>2$, observe that previous to that point, whenever the cop catches a robber and goes back to $v$, the $k$ robbers that are still not captured can enter at most $2k$ vertices from $N(v)$ in these two rounds.
 Furthermore, $v$ itself is never damaged.
 It then follows that the number of vertices in $N(v)$ which were entered by a robber is at most $2(s-1) + 2(s-2) + \dots + 2\cdot2 = 2\binom{s}{2} - 2$.
-So at that point there are at least three vertices in $N(v)$ which are not damaged and not occupied by a robber.
+Therefore at that point there are at least three vertices in $N(v)$ which are not damaged and not occupied by a robber.
+If $s=2$, the same condition for $N(v)$ is satisfied at the start of the game.
+The proof now simply follows by \cref{lem:helper-lemma}. \end{proof}

-It then follows from the result of Carlson, Halloran and Reinhart~\cite[Proposition 2.7]{carlson2022multi} that playing on $v$ and these three neighboring vertices, the cop can protect at least three vertices against the remaining two robbers. \end{proof}